wunderwuzzi23/blog/content/posts/2024/chatgpt-hacking-memories.md

 ## Disclosure

-That untrusted data can lead to memory tool invocation was disclosed to OpenAI, but it was closed as "Model Safety Issue", as it is not considered a security vulnerability.
+That untrusted data can lead to memory tool invocation was disclosed to OpenAI, but the report was closed as "Model Safety Issue" and it is not considered a security vulnerability.

 It would be great to better understand the reasoning for that decision, as **it clearly impacts integrity of the memories stored in the user's profile and all future conversations**.
-And as mentioned a prompt injection can also [delete all memories](/blog/images/2024/chatgpt-remove-all-memories.png).
+And as mentioned before, a prompt injection can also [delete all memories](/blog/images/2024/chatgpt-remove-all-memories.png).

-The 'Browsing with Bing' tool appears to have *some kind of mitigation* for this kind of attack in place, so why not apply a similar mitigation for **Connected Apps** and **Document/Image uploads**?
+The 'Browsing with Bing' tool appears to have *some kind of mitigation* for such attacks, why not apply a similar mitigation for **Connected Apps** and **Document/Image uploads**?

 ## Recommendations